ahuang314/Roman_Data_Challenge/docs/submissions.md

 In this rung, you will train a regression model to determine the Einstein radius of lenses.
 The submitted CSV file should contain the parameters "ID", "theta_E", and "theta_E_sigma" in the header row, with each row afterwards corresponding to the results for each of the lenses.
 An example can be found in the notebook [here](https://github.com/ahuang314/Roman_Data_Challenge/blob/main/Notebooks/rung0_submissions.ipynb).

 !!! warning
-    The deadline for Rung 0 submissions is TBA.
+    The deadline for Rung 0 submissions is TBA, but anticipated in December 2025.
 Stay tuned for updates.

 ## Rung 1